-Consult your physician before changing your diet drastically, especially if you take systemic medications to control psoriatic arthritis inflammation and stiffness.
+Consult your doctor before changing your diet drastically, especially if you take systemic medications to control psoriatic arthritis inflammation and stiffness.

-Cutting back on the amount of sugar in your diet might ease psoriatic arthritis flare-ups.
-Sugar can increase inflammation within your body, and according to the CDC, it contributes to weight gain.
-More pounds put more pressure on your already achy joints.
+Cutting back on the amount of sugar in your diet might ease your psoriatic arthritis symptoms while improving your overall health.
+Sugar might increase inflammation in your body, warns the Arthritis Foundation.
+Since it’s high in calories, it can also contribute to weight gain, putting more pressure on your achy joints.

-Embrace a plant-based diet with plenty of fresh vegetables and fruits to promote optimal health.
-When you do eat meat, limit your animal fat consumption to leaner meat such as pork, fish, and poultry.
-Stick to portions that measure 3 ounces, or about the size of the palm of your hand.
+Consider embracing a plant-based diet with plenty of fresh vegetables and fruits.
+You can meet your protein needs by eating a variety of whole grains, legumes, nuts, and seeds.
+When you do eat meat, choose lean options, such as fish and poultry.
+Stick to portions that measure 3 ounces, or about the size of your palm.

 Dairy products, such as milk and cheese, are rich sources of protein, calcium, and nutrients.
 But according to the NPF, they can also cause inflammation in your body.
 You might benefit from limiting or avoiding dairy products.
 Ask your doctor about the potential benefits and downsides of avoiding this nutrient-rich food group.